Some Implications and Considerations

 To consider that zero multiplied by zero results in zero doesn't hinder us from getting the searched result ALTHOGH THAT CONSIDERATION IS FALSE.
 This last thing takes us to the issue of the consideration of exceptions where there weren't considered to be.

 The axiom (a + b)x(c + d) = ac + bc + ad + bd, AXIOM WHICH MULTIPLICATION PROCEDURES ARE USUALLY RELATED TO, is an example.
-The axiom is true EXCEPT for (= 0 or = 0) and (= 0 or = 0).
+The axiom is true EXCEPT for (a = 0 or b = 0) and (c = 0 or d = 0).

 For the multiplication 20x10, we should proceed just like this: 20x10 = 200, equality which comes from (20 + 0)x(10 + 0) = 20x10 + 0x10 + 20x0 = 200 + 0 + 0 = 200.